-Skull Crushers: Muscle Worked, How To Do and Form
+Skull Crushers: Muscles Worked, How To Do and Form

 Are you ready to make your tricep workout even better?
 Look no further than the well-known exercise called skull crushers.

-Skull crushers, also known as lying triceps extensions, are an isolation exercise that works the triceps brachii muscle.
-It works your triceps as your elbow bends and straightens, while your shoulder muscles stabilize your shoulder joint.
+Skull crushers, also known as lying triceps extensions, are isolation exercises that work the triceps brachii muscle.

-Barbell skull crushers are a popular type of skull crusher among gym goers as well as bodybuilders.
-There are many other variations of skull crusher that you can do to maximize the muscle stimulation.
+Barbell skull crushers are a popular type of skull crusher among gym goers and bodybuilders.
+There are many other variations of skull crusher that you can use to maximize tricep stimulation.

 Muscle Worked During Skull Crushers